solliancenet/microsoft-mysql-developer-guide/artifacts/01-ClassicDeploy/README.md

     php artisan db:seed
     ```

-2. Several tables should get created
+3. Several tables should get created

+## Test the PHP Setup

+1. In the **paw-1** virtual machine, open a chrome browser window
+2. Navigate to `http://localhost:8080/default.php`, **Hello World** should be displayed.
+3. Navigate to `http://localhost:8080/database.php`, **12 results** should be displayed.

 ## Test the Store Application